 Thinking about what to put into a camping scavenger hunt, it occurred to me that there are lots of things around the campground that I usually point out to my kids for safety and orientation .
 So, I thought, perhaps I could integrate that teaching into the scavenger hunt itself.

 This list will be most helpful if you do it with your children as apposed to having them do it independently .
 When we get to a new campground we take our kids to find the bathrooms, the play area, take note of memorable structures, and discuss safe boundaries for their roaming.

 The Mega Camping Scavenger Hunt

 I love seeing all the cool tents people have or the super huge motor homes or the decked out camping kitchens people set up.
 And then there are the cute little retro units and all the sweet dogs to say hi to and all the kids running around just as eager to spy new people as I am.
 Anyhow, if your family enjoys this, then this scavenger hunt will be a great fit!

-This campground scavenger hunt might also work well as a game or competition.
+This camping scavenger hunt might also work well as a game or competition.
 Try pairing off into teams or groups of families to photograph the items with an agreed-upon time limit.
 The team with the most items checked off wins first dibs on the marshmallow roasting sticks that night!

 I do hope these camping scavenger hunts bring lots of fun to your next family camping trip.
 If you do end up trying the mega-hunt I’d love to hear how long it took your family to find all the items on the list!